 We will answer any questions you have to make sure you understand what is involved in participating in this study.

-The study is expected to begin enrolling participants in the fourth quarter of 2019 throughout 2020 and is taking place at multiple clinics in Argentina, Brazil, Italy, Mexico, Peru, Poland, Spain, and the United States.
+The study enrolled the first participant in November 2019, and will continue enrolling participants throughout 2020 and 2021.
+The study is taking place at multiple clinics in Argentina, Brazil, Italy, Mexico, Peru, Poland, Spain, and the United States.

 Participants who receive study vaccines could have a reactive result or “test positive” on some types of HIV tests that are commonly used.
 If a participant gets an HIV study vaccine, their body may make antibodies to HIV.
 Standard HIV tests like the Rapid HIV test (fingerprick test) measure HIV antibodies as a sign of HIV infection.
 Because of this, participants who receive the study vaccines in Mosaico could have a reactive HIV test result even if they are not infected with HIV.
 This is called vaccine-induced sero-positivity (VISP), or you may see this called a vaccine-induced seroreactive (VISR) test result.
 No health problems are associated with VISP.
 However, if someone believes you are infected with HIV, you could face discrimination and/or other problems.
 For example, you could have problems obtaining medical or dental care, employment, insurance, a visa for traveling, or entry into the military.
 You might not be allowed to donate blood or other organs.